 My child gets very nervous at the dentist office.
 Do I need to see a “kids only” dentist?

 For those that have some anxiety at the office, we offer nitrous, or laughing gas, to our patients to help make them feel relaxed and comfortable during their appointment.
 For most of our patients, nitrous is a wonderful tool to help them complete their treatment.
-Although Dr. Kennelly is very comfortable and capable of treating the dental needs of kids, there may be situations where he will recommend the patient to see a pediatric dentist based on the complexity of the child’s needs.
+Although Dr. Khoda is very comfortable and capable of treating the dental needs of kids, there may be situations where she will recommend the patient to see a pediatric dentist based on the complexity of the child’s needs.

 Why choose Argyle Family Dental as your pediatric dentist?